somyarj1637/FoodzGo-Service/README.md

 # FoodzGo-Service
 This is a full stack Food delivery website which is made-up using Pug, CSS , Javascript, Node.JS , MongoDB and IDE-VS code
+## Pre-requirements:
+1. You must have Node.js and MongoDB installed on your system.

 ## Steps to operate:
 1. Open app.js on Microsoft VS code.